Ag minds think alike.

 But you are focused on your business, and have challenges unique to Ag, like the challenging labor environment and uncontrollable commodity prices, to name a few.
 We get it.

-Several years ago, when Brian’s (one of our founders) diversified Ag operation had grown to about 50 employees, he realized his moral responsibility to get his employees home safe, beyond just training employees to meet OSHA’s requirement.
-He and his team looked, but couldn’t find engaging & relevant safety training content.
-They also couldn’t find a simple way to deliver and track the training.
+Several years ago, when a northern Indiana Ag operation had grown to about 50 employees, they ran into a moral responsibility to get all employees home safe, beyond just training employees to meet OSHA’s requirement.
+After in depth research, Good Day’s Work was created to fill the gap by providing engaging & relevant safety training content, as well as delivering and tracking the training.

 Marty is passionate about clients actually achieving a culture of safety.
 He does this by assisting clients with onboarding & set-up, as well as ongoing support and success check-ups throughout the year.